Trajectory

-A trajectory or flight path is the path that an object with mass in motion follows through space as a function of time.
+A trajectory is the path an object takes through its motion over time.
 In classical mechanics, a trajectory is defined by Hamiltonian mechanics via canonical coordinates; hence, a complete trajectory is defined by position and momentum, simultaneously.

-The mass might be a projectile or a satellite.
+The object as a mass might be a projectile or a satellite.
 For example, it can be an orbit — the path of a planet, asteroid, or comet as it travels around a central mass.